mkxml/Idiomatic-CoffeeScript/README.md

       "Barichello"
     ]

-    #Sample podium function, showing how you can use splats,
+    # Sample podium function, showing how you can use splats,
-    #string line breaks, string interpolation and implicit return
+    # string line breaks, string interpolation and implicit return
     podium = (fisrt, second, third, rest...) ->
       "Gold Trophy: #{first}, Silver trophy: #{silver}, Bronze trophy:
        #{bronze}.
-Contenders: #{rest.join ","}"
+Contenders: #{rest.join(",")}"

-    #Calling a function with splats
+    # Calling a function with splats
     podium pilots...

-    #A more friendly aproach to boolean values.
+    # A more friendly approach to boolean values.
-    #No need to use splats here, I just use to reuse the elements I
+    # No need to use splats here, I just use to reuse the elements
-    #already had.
+    # I already had.
     didSennaWin = (first, pilots...) ->
-      if first is "Senna" then yes else no
+      if first is "Senna"
+        return yes
+      else
+        return no
   ```

 ### 5. Simplify complex code with classes and modules